magento/merchdocs/src/sales-channels/asc/creating-attributes.md

     - **Overwrite Existing Magento Values** - Overwrites the Magento value in the Magento product catalog with the incoming Amazon value.

 1. If available for edit, choose one or more **Store Views (to import Amazon values into)**.

+    If the attribute was created with a `Global` scope, the _Store View_ cannot be changed after the attribute is created.

     If you choose `All Store Views (Global)`, this syncs and saves values to all store views.
 You may only want to sync values to specific store views.

-    If the attribute was created with the `Global` scope, Store View options do not appear when editing an attribute.

 1. When complete, click <span class="btn">Save Attribute Settings</span>.